 Read Time: 9 Minutes

-As your business grows and you begin to take on staff, the potential for employment issues with it.
+As your business grows and you begin to take on staff, the potential for employment issues grows with it.
 One such issue is gross misconduct.

 Handling misconduct in the workplace is part of the remit of someone managing a business, so you should ensure you follow a fair procedure.
 Failure to do so can leave you open to litigation, facing a wrongful dismissal claim or unfair dismissal.